 Finite-Lived Intangible Assets - Intangible assets are recorded at cost less any accumulated amortization and any accumulated impairment losses.
-Intangible assets acquired through business combinations are measured at fair value at the acquisition date.
+Intangible assets acquired through business combinations are measured at fair value at the acquisition date, and are amortized over estimated useful lives of 6 to 10 years.